 Should my children be in school?

+At the moment, no. Only children of critical workers should be attending school.
 The Government information on school closures and the list of critical workers can be found here.

 What help is available for my business?